Some remarks about the weak containment property for groupoids and semigroups: Preliminaries

 with the topology induced from the product topology, where $X_{g^{-1}}$ is the domain of $\beta_g$, is an \'etale groupoid.
 The range and source maps of $G\rtimes X$ are given respectively by $r(g,x) = \beta_g(x)$ and $s(g,x) = x$.
 The product is defined by $(g,x)(h,y) = (gh,y)$ when $x= \beta_h(y)$, and the inverse is given by $(g,x)^{-1} = (g^{-1}, \beta_g(x))$. \end{exs}

-As already said, {\em in the sequel, the locally compact groupoids are implicitly supposed to be Hausdorff, second countable, and equipped with a Haar system $\lambda$.
+{\em In the sequel, the locally compact groupoids are implicitly supposed to be Hausdorff, second countable, and equipped with a Haar system $\lambda$.
 In the three above examples, $\lambda$ will be the mentioned Haar system}.